zingxy/zingxy/README.md

 - 👋 Hi, I’m @zingxy(Hongqing)
-- 👀 I’m interested in Web frontend
+- 👀 目前学习前端开发

-- 🌱 I’m currently learning react and slate
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+## Stack
+- Javascript
+- Typescript
+- Python
+- React
+- Express
+- MongoDB

 <!---
 zingxy/zingxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.